GoogleCloudPlatform/community/tutorials/run-swift-vapor-on-google-cloud/index.md

 date_published: 2017-03-21
 ---
-This tutorial shows a sample [Swift][swift] app built with [Vapor][vapor] deployed to the Google App Engine flexible environment.
+This tutorial shows a sample [Swift][swift] app built with [Vapor][vapor] deployed to Google App Engine.

 Vapor is "a web framework and server for Swift that works on macOS and Ubuntu."
 It is [open source on GitHub][vapor-github].